 Good news!
-Hapenny Magick is being re-released by Spencer Hill Press in April 2014!
-Check out their website for more news: www.spencerhillpresss.com.
-The new edition will include new illustrations by both P.A.
+Hapenny Magick is now available!
+Published by Spencer Hill Press in April 2014!
+Check out their website for more news: www.spencerhillpresssmiddlegrade.com.
+This edition includes new illustrations by both P.A.
 Lewis and Linda Ravenscroft and the story behind the story!

 By Jennifer Carson